-By default, all the rows in the result set are built in memory, so very large result sets may not be possible to build.
-A server-mode databases releases the result set from the server memory once the database server has returned the result set.
+By default, all the rows in the result set are built in memory, therefore very large result sets may not be possible to build with limited memory.
 An in-process database releases the memory when the application program closes the java.sql.ResultSet object.
-A server mode database requires additional memory for returning result sets, as it converts the full result set into an array of bytes which is then transmitted to the client.
+A server mode database releases the result set from the server memory once the database server has returned the result set.
+A server requires additional memory for returning result sets, as it converts the full result set into an array of bytes which is then transmitted to the client.